nautilus2K/Logging-system/README.md

 # Logging system

-**The logging system is a channel-based output mechanism which allows** **subsystems to route their text/diagnostic output to various listeners** **This system is designed for Valve games with Squirrel (VScript) language**
+**The logging system is a channel-based output mechanism which allows** **subsystems to route their text/diagnostic output to various listeners.**
+**This system is designed for Valve games with Squirrel (VScript) language**

 ## Functions